-The primary goal of this RfP is to provide high school students with access to paid work-based learning opportunities.
-The funding is intended to pay high school students as near-peers who provide tutoring to younger student learners, in district supervised programs that support one or more of the following aims:
+The primary goal of this RfA for the Near Peer Tutoring Program is to provide high school students with access to paid work-based learning opportunities.
+The funding is intended to pay high school students as near-peers who provide tutoring to younger student learners, during the school day, in LEA supervised programs that support one or more of the following aims:

-- Provide paid opportunities for work-based learning experiences in the field of education - Increase interest and build the confidence of interns in education and education-related careers - Develop professionalism of mentor-tutors through the work-based learning experience and via direct training and adult support - Develop student readiness for workforce and college
+- Provide paid opportunities for work-based learning experiences in the field of education, - Increase interest and build confidence in interns in education and education-related careers, - Develop professionalism in intern-tutors through research-based peer mentor tutoring, work-based learning experiences, and direct training and supervisory support from experienced educators, - Develop student readiness for workforce and college, - Improve tutee academic proficiency in reading and mathematics.